codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't a bicycle stand on its own?
-It's two-tired.
+I gave all my dead batteries away today, free of charge.

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+What was the name given to Android 4.3?
- 1. center
+ 1. Jelly Bean
- 2. absolute
+ 2. Nutella
- 3. static
+ 3. Froyo
- 4. relative
+ 4. Lollipop

 <details>
   <summary>Answer</summary>
-  center
+  Jelly Bean
 </details>